-Paralysed Gadget Addict – My Story: I used to work in IT until my health took a turn for the worse.
+Paralysed Gadget Addict – My name is Mike and I used to work in IT until my health took a turn for the worse.
 I had a fall and banged my head.
-Unfortunately this triggered off an underlying issue.
+Unfortunately, this triggered off an underlying issue.
 My mobility declined over a year or so.
 I’m now pretty much paralysed from the neck down.
 I say pretty much as I can just about rotate my left wrist.
 I think I am turning into a talking head, maybe Max Headroom 🙂

-I am mad on technology and being paralysed.
+I am mad about technology and being paralysed.
 I decided to investigate what my options were.
 I’d like to give you an overview of the challenges I found along with a couple of solutions.

 Remote Control Devices